-- (a) Large-scale ground-mounted solar PV systems. - (b) Building-mounted and building integrated solar PV systems that have a system capacity greater than 25 kW or generate more than 110% of the kWh's of electricity consumed over the previous twelve month period by land use(s) existing on the lot or parcel of land where the system is located.
-In applying this standard, electricity consumption shall be determined by submission of utility bills showing electric usage over said twelve-month period. - (b) Solar PV systems, regardless of size, that generate and provide electricity, through a remote net metering agreement or other arrangement, to an off-site utility or user or users located on a lot or parcel of land other than the lot or parcel of land on which the system is located. - (d) Solar PV systems, regardless of size, mounted on carports or canopy structures covering parking facilities. - (2) Classifications.
+- (a) Large-scale ground-mounted solar PV systems. - (b) Solar PV systems, regardless of size, that generate and provide electricity, through a remote net metering agreement or other arrangement, to an off-site utility or user or users located on a lot or parcel of land other than the lot or parcel of land on which the system is located. - (2) Classifications.
 Solar PV systems requiring a special use permit may be classified as either principal or an accessory use as set forth below. - (a) Principal use.
 A solar PV system constructed on a lot or parcel of land and providing electricity to an off-site utility or user or users through a remote net metering agreement or other arrangement shall be classified as a large-scale solar PV system and shall be considered a principal use.
 All large-scale ground-mounted solar PV systems that are classified as a principal use shall adhere to the area, yard and build requirements of the zoning district in which the system is located, unless modified herein by § 165-65.3F below. - (b) Accessory use/accessory structure.
-A large-scale ground-mounted solar PV system shall be considered an accessory use/accessory structure when generating electricity for the sole consumption of a principal use or building(s) located on the same lot or parcel of land as the system.

-F. Solar Systems Not Allowed.
+A large-scale ground-mounted solar PV system shall be considered an accessory use/accessory structure when generating electricity for the sole consumption of a principal use or building(s) located on the same lot or parcel of land as the system. - F. Solar Systems Not Allowed.